 There appears to be no recourse for someone affected by false positive identification of exchange-disapproved transaction history.
 This could result in them wrongly having their coins confiscated.

-Transaction surveillance company market themselves as a tool for finding "bad guys", but its unclear which jurisidiction that applies to.
+Transaction surveillance company market themselves as a tool for finding "bad guys", but it's unclear which jurisdiction that applies to.
 For example, could one day the government of China pressure those companies into marking certain coins as "bad" because they belong to users who disagree with Chinese government policy?

-During the deployment of segregated witness certain transaction surveillance companies were believed to have spread misinformation about it, because the update enables Lightning Network, which the companies saw as a threat to their business, since it can enable transacting with bitcoin more privately.
+During the deployment of segregated witness, certain transaction surveillance companies were believed to have spread misinformation about it, because the update enables Lightning Network.
+The companies saw it as a threat to their business, since it can enable transacting with bitcoin more privately.

-Laws surrounding anti-money-laundering typically require businesses to take reasonable efforts to investigate the source of funds.
-Usually the transaction surveillance company's customers simply want to legally protect themselves, regardless of whether the surveillance actually works.
+Laws surrounding anti-money-laundering typically require businesses to make reasonable efforts to investigate the source of funds.
+Usually, the transaction surveillance company's customers simply want to legally protect themselves, regardless of whether the surveillance actually works.
 There is a lot of money in this space from governments and other authorities, who usually don't understand the underlying technology and are happy to throw money at several startups who claim to be able to accurately track everything.
-Whether the activities of transaction surveillance company actually help against money laundering is an open question.
+Whether the activities of transaction surveillance companies actually help against money laundering is an open question.

 According to an excerpt from Chainalysis in their 2021 report, in 2019, criminal activity represented only 2.1% of all cryptocurrency transaction volume.